vesalukkarila/songs-api/README.md

 ### Error responses
 - **Status code**: 409 CONFLICT
 - **Content-Type**: application/json
-- **Response body:** if trying to update a duplicate of an existing song
+- **Response body:** if trying to update a duplicate of an existing Song
 ```json
 {
     "error": "Song with name: The Thrill is NOT Gone, artist: B.B.
 King and publish_year: 1969 already exists."